Go to Reviews.org AU Edition

 We recommend the Unlimited Everything Plan

 This plan gives you access to all of Optimum’s Wi-Fi hotspots, so you can get super fast internet speeds without sacrificing your limited data (when you’re in the right area).
-It also allows you to use your phone as a hotspot device.
+It also allows you to use your phone as a mobile hotspot device.

 Optimum Mobile cell phone plans